Gengtoto

 • to a spark igniter

-• from AC electrical power
+• to AC electrical power

+So one of the first things I explored is whether maybe I could put a relay across these pins, and control the relay with the home automation system.
 Close but no cigar.
-If you use the remote control to turn “everything on” meaning the gas flame and the circulating air and the halogen lighting, and if you then open the connection between the two pins of the “main on-off switch”, this only turns the flame off.
+If you use the remote control to turn “everything on” meaning the gas flame and the circulating air and the halogen lighting, and if you then open the connection between the two pins of the “main on-off switch”, this only turns the flame on and off.
 It does nothing to turn the circulating air off or turn the halogen lighting off.
-If you later short these two pins together, it only turns the flame back on.

 There came a point where I considered putting in a three-pole double-throw relay.
 A first pole would connect to the “main on-off switch” pins, to turn the flame on and off.
 A second pole would be able to interrupt power to the halogen lights.
-A third pole would be able to interrupt power to the room-air blower.
+A third pole would be able to interrupt power to the air blower.
 But this all seemed a bit like using a sledge hammer to do what a fly swatter does.
 And this is a gas flame we are playing with.
 What if somehow I interfered (unwittingly) with the normal safety design aspects of this controller and its relationship with the gas valve?

 click to enlarge